Bigness of the tangent bundle of a Fano threefold with Picard number two: Introduction

 Section 4 describes irreducible effective divisors $\breve\Cc$ on $\PP(T_X)$ induced from the total dual VMRT associated to a family of rational curves when $X$ is isomorphic to the blow-up of a smooth curve $\Gamma$ on $\PP^3$ (Proposition~\ref{space} and Proposition~\ref{space2}) or a quadric hypersurface $Q$ in $\PP^4$ (Proposition~\ref{quadric2}).
 We consider the family of the secant lines of $\Gamma$ on $\PP^3$, and the family of the lines meeting at one point of $\Gamma$ on $\PP^3$ and $Q$.
 Our explicit description of total dual VMRTs in Proposition~\ref{space} and Proposition~\ref{space2} gets Theorem~\ref{space-cor} as a corollary.

-In Section 5, we treat mainly Fano threefolds $X$ with Picard number 2 which admits a standard conic bundle structure with non-empty discriminant.
-Remark~\ref{expectation} shows a relation between the coefficients of the total dual VMRT induced form the secant lines of the blow-up locus curve $\Gamma$ in $\PP^3$, and the degrees of the tangential surface and the edge surface of $\Gamma$.
+In Section 5, we treat mainly Fano threefolds $X$ with Picard number 2 which admit a standard conic bundle structure with non-empty discriminant.

-In this present paper, we determine the bigness of the tangent bundle $T_X$ of Fano threefolds $X$ with Picard number 2.
-Our study also determines the pseudoeffectiveness of $T_X$ in many deformation types.
-We also expect our methods give some answer for Fano threefolds with higher Picard number.
-We consider to treat those topics in the sequel paper.
+In this present paper, we determine the bigness of the tangent bundle $T_X$ of Fano threefolds $X$ with Picard number $2$.
+We also study the pseudoeffectivity of $T_X$ and expect our methods to give some answer on Fano threefolds with higher Picard numbers.
 Based on the result of Fano threefolds with Picard number one \cite[Corollary~1.2]{HL} and our result for Fano threefolds with Picard number two, we expect the anti-canonical degree determines the bigness of $T_X$ for Fano threefolds.
 Hence we raise bravely the following conjecture.

 {\bf Conjecture.} Let $X$ be a Fano threefold.
 Then there is a constant $C_0$ depending only on the Picard number of $X$ such that $T_X$ is big if and only if $(-K_X)^3\ge C_0$.